frap129/OpenQ1/docs/Installation.md

 ## Post Install

+### Update All

+In Fluidd, go to Settings > Software Updates and hit UPDATE ALL.

 ### Camera Setup
 In Fluidd, go to settings and add a new camera.
 You can leave all of the settings default, other than setting a name.
 Once added, the camera should appear on the dashboard.
 If it does not, try rebooting the printer.